Deploy the OceanBase Database Java SDK

 Here is an example:

-This path is used to configure the java home directory of the OBServer running node, which corresponds to the value of the ob_java_home parameter.
+This path is used to configure the Java home directory on the node where the OBServer runs, which is the value of the ob_java_home parameter.

 Install dependencies

-To use HDFS or ODPS external tables with OceanBase Database, you also need to install the following packages:
+To use the HDFS/ODPS external table feature of OceanBase Database, you must also install the following components:

 devdeps-hdfs-sdk RPM package: